Shotbow/fudawiki-files/hanafuda/video-games/palm/koi-koi.md

   The player with the highest total score after 5 rounds wins.
 Let's try to get a high score!

 - **200 sentence game**
   The first player to reach the 200-point mark wins.
-The higher the score, the higher the minimum sentence value.
+The higher the score, the higher the minimum sentence value required to win.
   - 0-29 sentences = 1 sentence or more required
   - 30-59 sentences = 2 sentences or more
   - 60-89 sentences = 3 sentences or more